 This mainly depends on the type of VPN you're using.
 Business VPNs have a different function from commercial VPNs.
 If you're connected to a business VPN provided by your employer, they would probably be able to monitor you.
 Most business VPNs log employees' activities and do not guarantee anonymity from your employer.

 But let's say you use a commercial VPN.
-If your workplace monitors employees' online behavior, it may be able to detect that you're using a VPN service.
+If your workplace monitors employees' online behavior, VPN detection is possible.
 However, they would need to have monitoring software installed on your work device to see what you do online.
 For example, if your company has installed keyloggers directly onto your computer, a VPN service won't be able to hide what you type on your device from your employer.

 Here are the ways you can be tracked even when using a VPN: